EzryStIago/training/docs/Amarel_User_Guide.md

 Be sure to configure your environment as needed for running your application/executable.
 This usually means loading any needed modules before the step where you run your application/executable.

 Here’s how to run a serial batch job, loading modules and using the **sbatch** command:
-`sbatch my-job-script.sh`
+`sbatch my-job-script.sh`.
 The **sbatch** command reads the contents of your job script and forwards those instructions to the SLURM workload manager.
 Depending on the level of activity on the cluster, your job may wait in the job queue for minutes or hours before it begins running.

 # Running a parallel (multicore MPI) job